 Get Guest Room Ready

-When having visitors, we frequently make the error of asking them to select the room they want to sleep in.
+When having visitors, I frequently make the error of asking them to select the room they want to sleep in.
 You should choose the guest’s room and arrange it properly.

-Having a set of clean towels, glasses, water, some fresh welcome flowers, and a bottle of wine on hand should make an immediate positive impact on your guests.
-Spray the room with air freshener, but don’t use too much because it might be suffocating.
+Having a set of clean towels, glasses, water, some fresh soak floors, and a bottle of wine on hand should make an immediate positive impact on your guests.
+Spray the room with an air freshener, but don’t use too much because it might be suffocating.

 Holiday Cleaning Hacks Bottom Line